 —The Historical Novel Society

 Welcome!
 If you’re looking for information on me, please check out my About page.
 There you’ll find my traditional bio, plus links to my writing credits, as well as more informal essays and articles about my life and work.
 This section highlights the life and work of other authors I’ve worked with.
+My reviews of other authors’ work can be found here.
 Enjoy!

 Interviews with Other Authors